-Knowing when to test and what to look for can help keep people with, or at risk of, diabetes healthy.
+Knowing when to test and what to look for can help keep people stay healthy, especially if they have diabetes or are at risk of developing the condition.

 Following a meal, blood sugar levels rise, usually peaking about an hour after eating.

-However, people who have diabetes have difficulties with insulin in the following ways:
+However, people who have diabetes have difficulties with insulin in one of two ways:

-- People with type 1 diabetes do not produce enough insulin because the body attacks insulin-producing cells.
+1. Those with type 1 diabetes do not produce enough insulin because their body attacks its insulin-producing cells.

-- People with type 2 diabetes do not respond well to insulin and, later, may not make enough insulin.
+2. Those with type 2 diabetes do not respond well to insulin in their body and, later, may not make enough insulin.

-In both cases, the result is the same: elevated blood sugar levels and difficulties using sugar.
+In both cases, the result is the same, with people experiencing high blood sugar levels and difficulty using glucose, or blood sugar.

 This means that fasting blood sugar depends on three factors: